maxbridges/ObjectStorageDedicated/api-reference-buckets.md

 **Syntax**

-{% include note.html content="Note that the 'version 2' method of listing objects within a bucket is not supported, and the 'version 1' syntax is needed." %}
+Note that the 'version 2' method of listing objects within a bucket is not supported, and the 'version 1' syntax is needed.

 ```bash
 GET https://{endpoint}/{bucket-name} # path style